Understanding and Applying 42 CFR Part 2, HIPAA and Other Relevant Confidentiality Statutes in an Era of Healthcare Reform

 This workshop will provide participants with a detailed review of 42 CFR Part 2, and a summative overview of HIPAA and other relevant State and Federal confidentiality statutes and healthcare reporting/ data sharing mandates; with a special focus on the legal and ethical reconciliation of these various laws and regulations.
-This workshop will also include a discussion of the changes in existing privacy practices that have emerged and will be forthcoming as a result of the recent revisions to 42 CFR Part 2, which the United States Department of Human Services formally published in January 2017.
+This workshop will also include a discussion of the changes in existing privacy practices that have emerged and will continue to evolve given the two recently published revisions to 42 CFR Part 2, that United States Department of Health & Human Services/ SAMHSA published in January and revised again in December 2017.

 America’s healthcare system is rapidly evolving and the boundaries of the traditional treatment system are blurring.
 In keeping with the mandates of the Affordable Care Act and emerging best-practice standards, the integration of behavioral health and primary care is quickly becoming the norm across the country.
 In a variety of settings throughout Rhode Island and the other New England states, substance use disorder treatment, prevention and recovery specialists, mental health counselors, social workers, psychologists, nurses, and physicians are partnering as part of interdisciplinary team both within and across organizations.
 Depending on the setting and modality of care, these interdisciplinary teams may also include community health-workers, and a variety of other allied health and wellness professionals.